 What is the HBS Health Care Initiative?

 The HBS Health Care Initiative was launched in 2005 to promote one of our top priorities: health care.
-Through courses, Immersion Experience Program offerings, industry speakers, and career coaching, our Health Care Initiative serves as a gateway to the vast opportunities at HBS—and exposes aspiring health care leaders to the complex facets of this dynamic industry.
+Through courses, industry speakers, and career coaching, our Health Care Initiative serves as a gateway to the vast opportunities at HBS—and exposes aspiring health care leaders to the complex facets of this dynamic industry.

 Are there other initiatives at HBS?

-Yes, we have five other initiatives: Business and Environment, Entrepreneurship, Global, Leadership, and Social Enterprise.
+Yes, we have several other initiatives such as: Business and Environment, Entrepreneurship, Global, Leadership, and Social Enterprise.
 "Initiative" is the word we use to describe an interdisciplinary area of interest (i.e., cuts across academic departments) that is of significance to business and society.
 At their core is a broad research agenda, determined and driven by the faculty.

 How does the Health Care Initiative differ from the student club?

 Led by faculty and staff, our Health Care Initiative serves the entire HBS community of faculty, alumni, and students.
-Our Health Care Club offers distinct membership benefits to those students who elect to join the club.
+The MBA Health Care Club offers distinct membership benefits to those students who elect to join the club.